The Grading System

 - A maximum of twelve credit hours may be taken under the pass fail option during a student's undergraduate career; the credits will be included in the total number of hours earned toward graduation, but will not enter into the computation of cumulative grade point average.
 A student may take a maximum of two courses under this option in any academic term.
 Grades of "P" for advanced placement courses that are accepted as transfer credit are not included in the 12-credit-hour total.

 - Only electives can be taken under the pass no-pass option.
-Permission will not be given for core, major or minor course requirements.
+Permission will not be given for core, engaged learning, major or minor course requirements.

 - The grades of "P" and "NP" will appear on the official record of the student's work taken at Loyola University, and may not be converted to any other grade.
 In the case of a change in a major or minor, the utilization of a course in which the student has already received a grade of "P" toward the requirements of the new major or minor will be at the discretion of the department concerned.